 A case study

-"Without that emotional content, I would have completely lost the fact that the value of our product is about reducing stress," says our client, a senior director of customer service and business development.
-"I would have had efficiency and those kind of things, right?
+"Without that emotional content," says our client, "I would have completely lost the fact that the value of our product is about reducing stress.
+I would have had efficiency and those kind of things, right?
 Like, this tool will drive your efficiency.
 But really the difference is made in everything around the tool and the feeling it creates that makes people value it so much.
 That would have never come across if we hadn't gone so deeply in the interviews."